antulik/motorcycle-exercises/parking-lot/2-quick-stop-straight.md

     > Sit straight on seat and **do not turn handlebars**, look straight ahead.
 It is okay to lock the **rear** wheel if the motorcycle is going **straight**.
 3. Engine over revs when using the front brake.
     > Keep and wrist in a flat position when you grip the throttle.
 This will aid the throttle to brake lever transition and reduce inadvertent throttle roll-on.
 Close the throttle before braking.
 Avoid pulling back on the throttle when applying pressure to the front brake.
 Squeeze the front brake with four fingers.

+## Q-Ride

+Braking to a stop from approximately 40 km/h, within a maximum distance of 18 metres including reaction time